 Asymmetric keys are the cornerstone of Public Key Infrastructure (PKI), an encryption technique that requires two keys, one to lock or encrypt the plaintext and another to unlock or decrypt the cyphertext.
 Neither key performs both functions.

 This newer and safer method utilizes two keys for its encryption process, the public key, used for encryption, and the private key used for decryption.
 These keys are related, connected, and work in the following way:

 A public key is available for anyone who needs to encrypt a piece of information.
 This key doesn’t work for the decryption process.
 A user needs to have a secondary key, the private key, to decrypt this information.
 This way, the private key is only held by the actor who decrypts the information, without sacrificing security as you scale security.

 A good example is email encryption.
 With asymmetric encryption, anyone can use your public key to send you an encrypted email that you only can decipher using your private key.

 Naturally, asymmetric is a more advanced encryption standard and thus is slower and resource-consuming.
 Due to this, it is usually utilized in smaller transactions, usually to establish safe communication channels, or authenticating users.

 Symmetric vs Asymmetric Encryption

 Encryption types can be easily divided into these two categories.
-Symmetric encryption, which is single-key encryption, and asymmetric encryption, or public-key encryption.
+Symmetric encryption, is single-key encryption, asymmetric encryption, or public-key encryption.

 Common Symmetric Encryption Algorithms